ntmphu/SI-CLAD/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This package provides a Statistical Inference framework for Cluster-based Anomaly Detection, with controllable FPR.
 In particular, we propose a valid p-value for testing the anomaly results obtained by DBSCAN algorithm.
 Basically, the problem is decomposed into multiple tractable sub-problems to enable an efficient test with the highest TPR while controlling the FPR through the divide-and-conquer approach.
+For more details, please refer to the paper at: https://arxiv.org/abs/2504.18633

 This package has the following requirements: